 When starting a new company it is necessary to conduct a company name search to ensure your preferred company name is available.
-Choosing a company name is an important part of the company formation process as many companies keep the same name through out their existence.
-By checking the availability of a company name before starting the formation process will reduce the possibility of the formation being rejected by Companies House.
+For many businesses choosing a company name is an important part of the company formation process as many companies keep the same name throughout their existence.
+Checking the availability of a company name before starting the formation process will reduce the possibility of the formation being rejected by Companies House.

 If a company name already exists on the Companies House register with the exact name that you have chosen then you will not be able to use that company name.
 For example a search for the company name "Simple Formations Limited" will return a result that shows the name is already in use.
 Some variations of this such as "Simple Formation Ltd" (without the "s") or "Simple Formations UK Limited" will also be blocked by the existence of "Simple Formations Limited".

 The rules on what is considered to be the "same as" an existing name are quite detailed so we cannot fully explain them here.
-We have however created a company name check facility that can in most cases identify "same as" issues.
-You can check the availability of your company name by using Simple Formations online company name search facility on our home page - company name search
+We have however created a company name check facility that in most cases will identify "same as" issues.
+You can check the availability of your company name by using the search box above or on the home page.

-It is only very similar names that are blocked if there is a similarly named existing company on the register.
+It is only very similar names that are blocked if there is an existing company on the register that is deemed by Companies House to be the same as your preferred name.
 A common way for people to differentiate their company name from an existing one is to add a geographic reference to the end of the name.
 For example "My company Name (London) Ltd" is considered unique even if there was an existing company called "My Company Name Ltd".
 However, putting "UK" at the end is considered too generic so it must be a specific city or region to make the name unique.